ropensci/USAboundaries/README.md

 ## Installation

-You can install this package from CRAN.
+You can install this package by:

-    install.packages("USAboundaries", repos = c("https://ropensci.r-universe.dev"))
+    pak::pkg_install("ropensci/USAboundaries")

 Almost all of the data for this package is provided by the [USAboundariesData